AliceRivi14/Assignment2/README.md

 * `char Input()`:

-    print a character request message and return the character given in input by the user.
+    prints a character request message and return the character given in input by the user.

 * `void Callback(const sensor_msgs::LaserScan::ConstPtr& msg)`: